Edinburgh Vaults: History

 The vaults were rediscovered by former Scottish rugby internationalist, Norrie Rowan, after he found a tunnel leading to them in the 1980s.
 From this tunnel he helped Romanian rugby player Cristian Raducanu escape the Romanian secret police and seek political asylum weeks before the Romanian Revolution of 1989.

 The vaults were excavated by Norrie Rowan and his son Norman Rowan in the 1990s.
-Hundreds of tonnes of rubble were removed by hand and several interesting artifacts were discovered including thousands of oyster shells, which were part of the staple diet of the Edinburgh working class.
+Hundreds of tonnes of rubble were removed by hand and several interesting artifacts were discovered including thousands of oyster shells.

 Current uses of the Edinburgh Vaults

-The vaults on the North Side of the Cowgate arch form a series of tunnels and vaults and are mainly used for ghost tours.
-The vaults on the South side of the Cowgate arch form a venue called The Caves and The Rowantree, which hosts private events, weddings, private dining, live music and the occasional club night.
+The vaults on the north side of the Cowgate arch form a series of tunnels and vaults and are mainly used for ghost tours.
+The vaults on the south side of the Cowgate arch form a venue called The Caves and The Rowantree, which hosts private events, weddings, private dining, live music and the occasional club night.
 There are areas within The Caves that are the building remains of what was Adam Square, that were demolished to make way for the erection of the South Bridge.
 The original terracotta floor tiles, a hearth stone, and what remains of a fireplace, were found in one of the rooms within The Caves whilst it was being excavated.
 In another room, within The Caves, a well was found.

 During the Edinburgh Festival Fringe in August, the vaults that make up The Caves and The Rowantree, along with several normally unused vaults, are transformed into a major festival venue hosting over 60 different shows a day.